 This is a real adventure.

-Kvalvika beach and Mt.
-Ryten are must-have places to visit on the Lofoten Islands.
-You can observe The Midnight Sun from the Kvalvika Beach until the middle of July.
-If you want to see the vast Atlantic Ocean and The Midnight Sun you should go up to top of Ryten mountain.
+Kvalvika beach and Ryten are must-have places to visit on the Lofoten Islands.
+You can observe the Midnight Sun from Kvalvika Beach until the middle of July.
+If you want to see the vast Atlantic Ocean and The Midnight Sun you should go up to the top of Ryten mountain.

 The Midnight Sun Lofoten is an amazing natural phenomenon and you will be truly impressed by it.

 1. Shoot when the sun is near the horizon.
 It will be interesting.

 2. Avoid a glare.
 When you shoot into the sun glare has often appeared.
 Look at the pictures.